 Stanford School of Medicine

-The Center for Advanced Reproductive Services (CARS) is not equipped for the long-term storage of frozen embryos.
-Once embryos have been stored with us for 5 years, and it is desired that they continue to be frozen and stored, we will require that they are moved to a storage facility that specializes in the long term storage of frozen embryos.
+The Center for Advanced Reproductive Services is not equipped for the long-term storage of frozen embryos.
+Once embryos have been stored with us for 5 years, and it is desired that they continue to be frozen and stored, we will require that they are moved to a storage facility that specializes in the long-term storage of frozen embryos.
 The ultimate responsibility of this transition lies with the patient.
-However, CARS will help with identifying shippers and executing the appropriate release/consent forms.
+However, the Center will help with identifying shippers and executing the appropriate release/consent forms.

 Center for Advanced Reproductive Services release/consent forms